Updated July 19, 2022

-Tablo OTA DVR hardware comes in three varieties:
+Network-connected Tablo OTA DVR hardware comes in four varieties:

 All models can connect to your router via Ethernet or WiFi which enables you to put your antenna and Tablo wherever you get optimal OTA reception.
-The new Tablo DUAL OTA DVR also includes onboard recording storage.
+The Tablo DUAL 128GB and Tablo QUAD 1TB include onboard storage.

-Silicon Dust’s HDHomeRun tuners come in two varieties intended for OTA TV:
+Silicon Dust’s HDHomeRun tuners come in two comparable varieties intended for OTA TV: